oising/OrleansContrib.ActivationShedding/README.md

     public int TotalGrainActivationsMinimumThreshold { get; set; } = 5000;

     /// <summary>
-    /// This is the baseline percentage overage for triggering rebalancing two silos.
+    /// This is the baseline percentage overage for triggering rebalancing two or more silos.
     /// This number is scaled down as the number of silos increases, to a minimum value of 2 (%).
     /// <remarks>The default is 20%</remarks>
     /// </summary>